-In low carbon steels, which have inherent ductility, hydrogen may not give cracking but will cause blisters to develop at inclusions.
-This can lead to delamination in plate due to the directional nature of the inclusions.
+In low carbon steels, which have inherent ductility, hydrogen may not give rise to cracking but will cause blisters to develop at inclusions.
+This can lead to delamination in-plate due to the directional nature of the inclusions.

 Hydrogen Sulphide Environments

-Steels for sour gas service, where the environment contains wet hydrogen sulphide, must have very low sulphur levels or have been treated with additions to control the shape of the inclusions during deoxidation to minimise the danger of hydrogen embrittlement and blistering.
+Steels for sour gas service, where the environment contains wet hydrogen sulfide, must have very low sulfur levels or have been treated with additions to control the shape of the inclusions during deoxidation to minimize the danger of hydrogen embrittlement and blistering.

 Hydrogen can assist in the propagation of corrosion fatigue cracks and can also cause sulphide stress corrosion cracking in ferritic and martensitic steels, including the stainless grades.